Is Addiction a Disease Or a Choice?

 Getting sober is hard work.
 Staying sober is equally hard.
 This is the nature of living with a chronic disease.
 To be successful, the changes in the brain need to be managed and so do the deep-seated behaviors.
 And then, the hardest part for many people is committing to managing new behaviors for the rest of their life.

-Choosing Treatment at Sana Lake Recovery
+Choosing Addiction Recovery at Sana Lake Recovery